GenAI Client 1.3.3-SNAPSHOT API

 -

-org.machanism.machai.ai.provider- common provider contracts and shared abstractions.- Defines initialization, instructions, prompts, files, embeddings, tool registration, execution, usage inspection, and cleanup operations.
+org.machanism.machai.ai.provider- common provider contracts and shared abstractions.- Defines the primary lifecycle and execution contract through

 -